Europa_Lissabon_trams

 Strolling through the market: Feira da Ladra

-If you're in the Alfama neighborhood on a Tuesday or Saturday, be sure to stop by the Arco do São Vicente.
-From nine in the morning until noon, it hosts the Feira da Ladra, a market selling both new and secondhand goods.
-On other days, you can also find stalls at the Time Out Market or near the Jardim do Príncipe Real park.
+If you're in the Alfama district on a Tuesday or Saturday, be sure to stop by the Campo de Santa Clara square.
+From nine in the morning until noon, the Feira da Ladra takes place here, a market selling both secondhand and new items.
+The market has a lively, local atmosphere and is ideal for browsing or searching for a unique souvenir.

 Visit to the Belém Tower